Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research & Development Engineer at the Systems Biology Research Group at University of California San Diego (UCSD).
+I am a prospective Ph.D. candidate.
 I earned my Bachelor's degree in Biomedical Engineering in June 2022 at <em>Instituto Tecnológico de Tijuana</em>.

 <!--My research interests are focus on synthetic and systems biology approaches to create medical treatments.-->